Law Office of David J. Abeshouse: Larger Firm Experience; Empathic Personal Attention

 * * * * * * * * * * * * * * * * * * * * * *

-Signatory to the CPR “Law Firm Pledge” (mandating attorney knowledge about ADR, and promising to inform clients about the availability of ADR processes to permit and promote clients’ informed choices concerning dispute resolution):
+This law firm is a signatory to the CPR “Law Firm Pledge” a/k/a CPR Law Firm Policy Statement on Alternatives to Litigation (c) (mandating attorney knowledge about ADR, and promising to inform clients about the availability of ADR processes to permit and promote clients’ informed choices concerning dispute resolution):

 Long Island’s Top Legal Eagles 2012

 http://www.lipulse.com/trends/article/top-legal-eagles-2011-legal-directory-a-c -- listed under Alternative Dispute Resolution